weavenet/sqser/README.md

-# Sqser
+# SQSer

-Sqser is a library to perform basic job queuing to an Amazon SQS Queue.
+SQSer is a library to perform job queuing and execution via an Amazon SQS Queue.

 It provides a class which can be used as a parent to job classes which can be queued.